Helen Macfarlane: Writings

-Following the post-1848 counter-revolutions, Macfarlane returned to Britain, first residing in Burnley, Lancashire, then in London.
+Following the post-1848 counter-revolutions, Macfarlane returned to Britain, initially residing in Burnley, Lancashire, then in London.
 She began to write for the presses of George Julian Harney, and associated herself with Karl Marx and Friedrich Engels (who, in exile, had taken up residence in London and Manchester respectively).
 Macfarlane's first articles for Harney's monthly Democratic Review appeared under her own name in the April, May and June 1850 issues.
-Then, when she began to write for Harney's weekly, The Red Republican, in June 1850, she began using the nom de plume "Howard Morton" (the real identity of "Morton" was first revealed by A. R. Schoyen in 1958 in his biography of Harney).
+Then, in June 1850 when she wrote for Harney's weekly The Red Republican (it was renamed Friend of the People in December 1850), she started using the nom de plume "Howard Morton".
+The real identity of "Morton" was not revealed until A. R. Schoyen's 1958 biography of Harney.
 Her translation of The Communist Manifesto appeared in The Red Republican in four parts (9, 16, 23 and 30 November 1850).